 How to import designs from New Leaf and Happy Home Designer

-If you’re a long-time Animal Crossing fan, you probably have a few designs in your New Leaf and Happy Home Designer games you’d love to breathe new life into.
-Both games also use QR codes to share designs between users, meaning you can use the Nintendo Switch Online smartphone app to drag them straight into New Horizons.
+If you’ve been an Animal Crossing fanatic for a while now, you most likely have a few designs in your New Leaf and Happy Home Designer games you’d love to recreate and rework.
+Both games utilize QR codes so people can send designs to each other and receive them, meaning you can use the Nintendo Switch Online smartphone app to move them directly into New Horizons.

-To set it up, all you need to do is download the app, sign into it with the Nintendo account you use on your Switch, and tap into the Animal Crossing hub on the homepage.
-From there, you’ll want to press the Plus Sign (+) button on the Animal Crossing: New Horizons titles screen to access the game’s settings, where you should see mention of the Nintendo Switch Online app.
-Fire that up, let it do its thing, and then reboot your phone app when it’s all done.
-Tap back into the Animal Crossing hub while playing the game, and you should see all its cool new features.
+To get everything situated, all you have to do is download the app, log into it with the Nintendo account you use on your Switch, and tap Animal Crossing to access the hub on the homepage.
+Once you make it in, you’ll want to hold the Plus Sign (+) button on the Animal Crossing: New Horizons titles screen to get to the game’s settings.
+Here is where you’ll see mention of the Nintendo Switch Online app.
+Load up the app, allow it to do its thing, and then restart your phone app when it’s finished.
+Navigate back to the Animal Crossing hub in the midst of playing the game, and you’ll quickly notice all its fresh, impressive features.

-With that all set up, just bring up your designs in your New Horizons or Happy Home Designer games and scan them in with your smartphone.
-Now you just follow the standard method.
-Open up the Custom Designs app in-game and hit the Plus Sign (+) button to download scanned designs into your game.
+With all that ready to go, just load your designs in your New Horizons or Happy Home Designer games and scan them in using your phone.
+From here, you can just follow the steps included in the conventional method.
+Open your Custom Designs app while you’re in the game and click the Plus Sign (+) button to download scanned designs into your game.